emailjs-com/emailjs-sdk/README.md

 **Options**

-Options can be declared globally using the init method or locally as the fourth parameter of a function.
+Options can be declared globally using the **init** method or locally as the fourth parameter of a function.
 \
 The local parameter will have higher priority than the global one.

 | Name      | Type   | Description                                       |
 | --------- | ------ | ------------------------------------------------- |
 | publicKey | String | The public key is required to invoke the command. |

+**Declare global settings**

 ```js
 import emailjs from '@emailjs/browser';